 Director of Public School Partnerships, Office of the Chancellor, Camden

 Nyeema Watson serves as the Rutgers Future Scholars program campus leader in Camden.
 Ms. Watson is the Director of Public School Partnerships for the Camden Campus.
 Ms Watson is responsible for the day-to-day operations of the Center where she oversees the office and management of multiple programs for students, scholars, professionals and public on issues relating to children and youth.
-Ms. Watson has been appointed by Chancellor Wendell Pritchett to Director of Public School Partnerships in Camden and previously served as Administrative Director of the Center for Children and Childhood Studies.
 Prior to coming to Rutgers, she served as an education program development specialist for the NJ Department of Education where she was responsible for state and federal grants and program management, research and policy analysis.
 Ms. Watson is pursuing her doctorate in childhood studies at Rutgers-Camden studying visual and textual representations of minority children.